 44. Bram Kanstein.

 Bram Kanstein is an Amsterdam-based entrepreneur and co-founder of We Are Off The Record, a digital growth agency for startups.
 Bram also made Startup Stash, a curated directory of 400 resources and tools to help you build your Startup that has helped more than 300k+ entrepreneurs from around the world.
-Here's how Bram advises entrepreneurs who want to start a business for the first time:
+Here's the best business advice Bram has to impart with entrepreneurs who want to start a business for the first time:

 “I’ve discovered early on that building long-term value is more important than making short-term money.
 Sure, you can earn quick cash with some hustle but that won’t help you win in the long run."